Searching with Library Search is easy: enter some search words into the Library Search box and select Search.

 ... and Library Search will show you a list of results available to read online.

-Only want eBooks?
-Enter your search words, select Books/eBooks, then Search and refine your list of results by Full Text Online.
+Only want ebooks?
+Follow the process above and then refine your list of results further by selecting Full Text Online.

-Select Advanced search and you can search for an author, words in a title, by ISBN and ISSN, in a particular journal and by date.
+Click on the cog next to the Library Search search box to access Advanced search and you can search for an author, words in a title, by ISBN and ISSN, in a particular journal and by date

 Library Search allows for phrase searching with the use of " ".
 The query "teacher education" will find results with that phrase.